Insta360 Gaussian Splatting: Capture Checklist for 3DGS Tours

-Use Insta360 footage for Gaussian splatting with cleaner capture routes, lighting checks, export habits, and tour publishing steps.
+Use Insta360 footage for Gaussian splatting with cleaner 360 capture routes, lighting checks, export habits, weak-area review, and guided tour publishing.

-Use Insta360 footage for Gaussian splatting with cleaner capture routes, lighting checks, export habits, and tour publishing steps.
+Use Insta360 footage for Gaussian splatting with cleaner 360 capture routes, lighting checks, export habits, weak-area review, and guided tour publishing.

 Short answer

-Insta360 and Splatica have publicly connected 360 capture with Gaussian splatting, which makes it worth testing for real spaces.
+Insta360 and Splatica have publicly connected 360 capture with Gaussian splatting, which makes the workflow worth testing for real spaces.

 Real Horizons supports the full Spatial Studio workflow: upload phone video, 360-camera footage, drone media, DSLR/photo sets, or mixed captures; generate a high-quality Gaussian splat in the cloud; then publish it as a guided browser tour with waypoints, labels, hotspots, embeds, CTAs, and analytics.